 The talk targets experienced backend developers, but no knowledge of Erlang or Elixir is required.
 You will walk away from the talk with a better understanding of what distinguishes Erlang and Elixir from the rest of the pack, and why these languages are very compelling choices to power your next software system.

 Who should attend this talk: This talk targets software development who are interested in building server-side systems.
 Some prior experience in building such software will be helpful, but no knowledge of Erlang or Elixir is required.

-What is the take away in this talk: After the talk the audience will be better informed about what makes BEAM languages, such as Erlang and Elixir, such a great fit for building server-side systems.
-This will help them make more informed decision when choosing a technology for their next project
+What will the audience learn from this talk?
+The audience will gain a better understanding about what makes BEAM languages, such as Erlang and Elixir, such a great fit for building server-side systems.
+This will help them make more informed decision when choosing a technology for their next project.

 Does it feature code examples and/or live coding?
 The talk will feature a couple of live demos (but not a lot of live coding)